holdenmatt/caplib/README.md

         Define several isomorphism classes in a space: Translations, CoordPerms, CoordReflections, LinearIsoms.

-    planes.go:
-        Represent all planes in a space through the origin, and efficiently compute counts of intersections for a Points.

 ## Package cells

 Overlay a "cell" structure on a ternary space.
-This is one of the primary ways we tame the highly exponential nature of the cap search problem, since it allows us to exploit symmetries and constrain a search to caps with defined cell counts.
+This is one of the primary ways we constrain the highly exponential nature of the cap search problem, since it allows us to exploit symmetries and confine our search to caps with defined cell counts.

     cells.go:
         Define Cells (a partition of a Space into translation cosets, with counts) and ProjCells